“Um, yes it is. See the title? It’s from The Snow Maiden”

 While the pluckiness and peppy tempo have returned, it takes several seconds for the strings to modulate back into F Major.
 They do, however, and we find ourselves back to the beginning of the piece, the oboe starting Theme A (2:03) and the layering process all over again.
 If you hadn’t listened to the opening a few times earlier, here’s another chance to catch some of the melodic lines you may have missed before.

 We get Theme A in its entirety.
-When the melodic lines take a short break, the strings keep plucking away, although this time it’s toward the end of the piece.
-We get a few measures more of just the accompaniment, which then gives way to a line that walks up through the string section (2:40) and the final, two-note cadence from the entire ensemble.
+When the melodic lines take a short break, the strings keep plucking away, although this time they’re moving us toward the end of the piece.
+We get a few measures more of just the accompaniment, which gives way to a line that walks up through the string section (2:40) and the final, two-note cadence from the entire ensemble.

-I hope that “Praeludium” has provided a bit of sunshine to a winter day, and that you’ll join me next time on Tonal Diversions.
+I hope “Praeludium” has provided a bit of sunshine to a dreary winter day, and you’ll join me next time on Tonal Diversions.
 Thanks for reading!